fhemsher/SVG-Technical/README.md

 # SVG-Technical
 Windows 10 Stand-Alone Application: Create SVG Technical Drawings

-Dowload .zip folder and place on your computer as a project under inetpub>wwwroot/
+Dowload .zip folder and place on your computer.
+To run the application, select the index.htm file.

 You may then create/save/edit SVG technical drawings